openstack-archive/four-opens/docs/opendesign.rst

 open source project.
 One popular open source development model for an organization to release it has developed under an open source license.
-While most of them will also commit to a transparent and inclusive development process, the still frequently maintain control of the software with most of the design decisions being made by organization leaders and implemented by their employees.
+While most of them will also commit to a transparent and inclusive development process, they still frequently maintain control of the software with most of the design decisions being made by organization leaders and implemented by their employees.
 The principle of "Open design" takes this one step beyond and guarantees a transparent and open process for planning and designing the software.
 It's about letting go of the control of the design of the software and its feature road-map, and accepting that it should be driven by the